By Suresh Pattali

 “No way,” said wifey, bathing in the sweat of paranoia.
 We had no choice but to give up.

 My solo experience inside Puerto Princesa Underground River on the island of Palawan in the Philippines wasn’t any different.
 The subterranean river flowing under the Saint Paul Mountain Range was listed as a Unesco World Heritage Site in 1999, and voted one of the New7Wonders of Nature in 2012.
 The island is characterised by vast stretches of virgin forest, and the river is neatly camouflaged under the dramatic mountain ranges.
 There’s an entrance beneath a stone cliff, which is partly submerged by the Cabayugan river that spills directly into the South China Sea.
 But this entrance, accessible only by a tour boat from the town of Saban, is the only clue to the existence of the mysterious tunnel that stretches 8.2km through a labyrinth which is a melange of stalactite and stalagmite formations, waterfalls, domes, a maze of narrow river channels and rare marine creatures.
 The spectacular karst landscape is scaringly low at some point but turns midway into a grand “cathedral” inhabited by thousands of its parishioners — the large bats.
-Some of the rock formations resemble the images of a horse, a mushroom, a naked figure, an entire family.
+Some of the rock formations resemble the images of a horse, a mushroom, a naked figure, the Holy Family.

 More than the bewilderment at the myriad mysteries of the nature, what overpowered me when I navigated the dark water channels or strolled through the limestone trails littered with smelly bat droppings in the Dark Cave, was the fear of death.
 Caves are not for the faint-hearted.
 Every moment that you endure inside a cave system is loaded with the fears of a calamity.
 What if there’s an earthquake that causes the mountain to sink into the earth, burying you in a kilometre-deep grave?
 What if large tsunami waves drown you in the waters that you marvelled at a few seconds ago?
 It’s a dangerously beautiful game.
 Like how the sheeting monsoonal rains filled the otherwise dry Tham Luang cave system in Thailand.